 Speaking with authority is necessary when you’re in your wheelhouse, both in your role at work and in your personal life.
-If you are communicating your message, it needs to come out with authority and confidence.
+When you communicate your message, it needs to come out with authority and confidence.

 How many of you would trade in that Trigonometry class for learning the process of becoming an authoritative communicator?